Chik-Network/chik-plotter-madmax/README.md

 <details>
   <summary>Running in a Docker container</summary>

   In some setups and scenarios, it could be useful to run your plotter inside a Docker container.
-This could be potentially useful while running `chia-plotter` in Windows.
+This could be potentially useful while running `chik-plotter` in Windows.

   To do so, [install Docker](https://docs.docker.com/get-docker/) on your computer and them run the following command: